 G. William Hoagland joined the Bipartisan Policy Center (BPC) in September 2012 as senior vice president.
-He helps direct and manage fiscal, health, and economic policy analyses for BPC.
+He helps direct and manage fiscal, health and economic policy analyses for BPC.

-Before joining BPC, he served as CIGNA Corporation’s vice president of public policy beginning in 2007, working with CIGNA business leaders, trade associations, business coalitions, and interest groups to develop CIGNA policy on health care reform issues at both the federal and state levels.
+Before joining BPC, he served as CIGNA Corporation’s vice president of public policy beginning in 2007, working with CIGNA business leaders, trade associations, business coalitions and interest groups to develop CIGNA policy on health care reform issues at both the federal and state levels.

-The 1997 and 2005 National Journal listed him as one of the Washington 100 Decision Makers and referred to him as a “bottom-liner who is not a hard-liner.”
+The 1997 and 2005, National Journal listed him as one of the Washington 100 Decision Makers and referred to him as a “bottom-liner who in not a hard-liner.”
 Roll Call, the daily publication of Capitol Hill, consistently named Hoagland as one of the top 50 Hill Staffers.
 In 2002, he received the James L. Blum Award from Distinguished Service in Budgeting.
 The National Association of State Budget Officers honored him in 2004 with its Leadership in Budgeting Award and in 2006 he was inducted as a fellow in the National Academy of Public Administration.